janvarev/chain-img-processor/README.md

 # chain-img-processor
 Chain IMG processor with plugins for neuronet pipelines etc.

 You can run chain process on images with this processor.

-Separate phases are described as plugins in separate files.
+Concrete processors are described as separate plugins, and easy to add.
+Plugins can have their own user options (located in options folder)
 ## Example

 ![origin](/demo_photo.jpg "origin photo")